 How to Act on Your New Year Resolution

-New Beginnings and Affecting Change
+New Beginnings and Effecting Change

 ‘Oh you who believe!
 Fear Allah and behave with taqwa.
 Let every soul consider what it has prepared for tomorrow.
 Allah is surely aware of everything you do.’
 (59:18)